tommy-mitchell/polka-bearer-token/readme.md

 Type: `string`\
 Default: `"Bearer"`

 The value that will be used to find the token in the request header.
+Case-insensitive.

 ##### cookie